iamNoah1/terraform-aks/readme.md

 # Terraform AKS

 This repo contains resources for deploying a Kubernetes cluster on Azure using Terraform.
-Additionally we create a network, a subnet and a public IP for the cluster.

 ## Prerequisites
 * Terraform CLI installed